Allied Health Programs

 The Chesapeake College Radiologic Sciences Degree prepares students to deliver radiologic services and patient care.
-Graduates of the program are eligible to sit for the certifying examination in radiography given by the American Registry of Radiologic Technologists which is required for Maryland licensure as a radiographer.
+Graduates of the program are eligible to site for the certifying examination in radiography given by the American Registry of Radiologic Technologists (ARRT) which is required for Maryland licensure as a radiographer.

 - Facilitate proficiency in content knowledge and skills for the college's general education competencies.

 - Prepare students for the American Registry of Radiologic Technologists examination.

 Student Learning Outcomes: